Homemade Salsa Recipe

 Just last week, I found myself in the beautiful and sunny Punta Cana, exploring the island’s culinary deliciousness—from tangy salsas and savory tacos to sweet coconuts and juicy mangoes!
 Inspired by the vibrant flavors I experienced there, I came home and perfected my ultimate homemade salsa recipe.
 I had to do it while it was all fresh in my mind and on my taste buds.

 This recipe captures the essence of the restaurant-style salsa I enjoyed by the beach, and it has quickly become a staple in my kitchen.
-Whether paired with crispy tortilla chips or as a zesty topping for tacos and burritos, this salsa brings a taste of my travels to every dish.
+Whether paired with crispy tortilla chips, mixed into a walking taco casserole, or as a zesty topping for my chicken baked tacos and these breakfast burritos, this salsa brings a fresh taste to every Mexican inspired recipe.

 Close-up photo of tomato salsa topped with diced green peppers and onions.